 For consistency, we remove the overall global bias of each retrieval with SLIM as reference.
 In order to get statistically robust results, we only use those grid boxes with more than five soundings and for which the standard error of the mean is estimated to be less than 1 ppm and 12 ppb for XCO2 and XCH4, respectively.
 This takes the individual retrieval precisions into account so that the minimum number of soundings needed to build the average of a grid box can vary from retrieval to retrieval and grid box to grid box.
-Additionally, only grid boxes with a maximum number of overlapping algorithms (see Figure 3) are considered for the global bias adjustment.
-Beforehand, the reported retrieval precision is scaled to match (on average) the precision given in and obtained from a unified validation with TCCON data.
-Figure 4 shows the influence of the global offset correction.
+Additionally, only grid boxes with a maximum number of overlapping algorithms (see Figure 4) are considered for the global bias adjustment.
+Beforehand, we calibrate the reported retrieval uncertainty (precision) by scaling to match (on average) the precision given in Table 4 and Table 5 obtained from a unified validation with TCCON data.
+Figure 5 shows the influence of the global offset correction.

-Figure 5 and Figure 6 show examples of the calculated monthly XCO2 or XCH4 averages, respectively.
+Figure 6 and Figure 7 show examples of the calculated monthly XCO2 or XCH4 averages, respectively.
 First of all, one can see many large-scale similarities such as the north/south gradient.
 However, one can also find more or less obvious outliers in the order of a percent for several algorithms.
 Often the observed systematic deviations (of level 3 data) are larger than expected from instrumental noise, i.e., they are dominated by specific algorithm effects.
 As level 3 grid boxes are always calculated from several individual level 2 soundings (ideally) sampled all over the grid box, we expect that sampling and representation errors are lower than the observed deviations.
 Therefore, these errors are not discussed further in this context.

 Due to independent algorithm developments, different physical approaches and assumptions, different pre- and post-processing filters, and due to the different instruments, we expect relatively independent bias patterns.
-This is supported by Figure 5 and Figure 6, which show (uncorrelated) obvious outliers in various regions, i.e., it seems unlikely that all algorithms produce the same bias within one grid box.
+This is supported by Figure 6 and Figure 7, which show (uncorrelated) obvious outliers in various regions, i.e., it seems unlikely that all algorithms produce the same bias within one grid box.
 This implies that similar averages within one grid box can give us more confidence in the individual retrievals within this grid box.

-Figure 3: EMMA input data availability (colored bars) and minimum number of used algorithms (gray) for median calculation for CO2 (top) and CH4 (bottom).
+Figure 4: EMMA input data availability (colored bars) and minimum number of used algorithms (gray) for median calculation for CO2 (top) and CH4 (bottom).

 On the other hand, large inter-algorithm spreads indicate regions with more difficult and uncertain retrieval conditions.
 Therefore, we interpret the ensemble spread, i.e., the standard deviation, as uncertainty due to regional retrieval biases.
-An example is given in Figure 7 and Figure 8 showing larger inter-algorithm spreads for XCO2 and XCH4 in the tropics and in East Asia (mostly remote from TCCON sites).
+An example is given in Figure 8 and Figure 9 showing larger inter-algorithm spreads for XCO2 and XCH4 in the tropics and in Asia (mostly remote from TCCON sites).
 This pattern is temporally more or less stable, i.e., similar also for sub-periods.

-Figure 4: Global monthly average bias for XCO_2 (top) and XCH_4 (bottom) in common grid boxes relative to SLIM CO_2 and CH_4 before and after global bias correction.
+Figure 5: Global monthly average bias for XCO_2 (top) and XCH_4 (bottom) in common grid boxes relative to SLIM CO_2 and CH_4 before and after global bias correction.

-Figure 5: Monthly gridded XCO2 averages and inter-algorithm spread for the example of August 2018 for EMMA CO2.
+Figure 6: Monthly gridded XCO_2 averages and inter-algorithm spread for the example of August 2018 for EMMA CO_2 .

-Figure 6: Monthly gridded XCH4 averages and inter-algorithm spread for the example of September 2019 for EMMA CH4.
+Figure 7: Monthly gridded XCH4 averages and inter-algorithm spread for the example of September 2019 for EMMA CH4.